-The facility shall normally be operated with all protective relays (primary or back-up) in service whenever the facility is connected to, or operating in parallel with, the PJM electric system.
+The facility shall normally be operated with all of the Generator's protective relays (primary or back-up) in service whenever the facility is connected to, or operating in parallel with, the PJM electric system.
 The facility may operate for a limited time to perform maintenance with one set of redundant relaying in service.
-PJM and the Transmission Owner shall be notified of such occurrences.
+PJM and the Transmission Ownershall be notified of such occurrences.